Breached password detection is a critical component of secure applications. Read the white paper

 The read only client secret used for client authentication.
 When you enable Require authentication, this client secret will be required to obtain an access token from the Token endpoint.

-You may optionally regenerate the client secret if you think the secret has been compromised.
+You may optionally regenerate the client secret if you think it has been compromised.

 When enabled, FusionAuth will return a refresh token when the offline_access scope has been requested.
 When this setting is disabled refresh tokens will not be generated even if the offline_access scope is requested.